Is 'Scream 7' In The Works? Here Is What We Know About The Horror Film Sequel

 — Pop Crave (@PopCrave) August 2, 2023

-According to Deadline, when asked about Scream 7 during the Scream 6 premiere, Bettinelli-Olpin said in a statement: “We want to be watching Scream movies whether we’re involved or not for the rest of our lives.
+According to Deadline, when asked about Scream 7 during the Scream 6 premiere, Bettinelli-Olpin said, “We want to be watching Scream movies whether we’re involved or not for the rest of our lives.
 We’re so happy it’s back.”

 What will be the potential plot of ‘Scream 7’?

-As of now, Scream 7 is in the early development stage.
-However, we can expect the film to pick up right where it left from Scream 6.
+As of now, Scream 7 is in the early stages of development.
+However, we can expect the film to pick up right where it left off in Scream 6.

-Scream 6 saw the four survivors of the Ghostface murders in Scream 5 deciding to leave their troubled past in Woodsboro and start fresh in the bustling city of New York.
-Hoping to escape the horrors they dealt with, they wanted a new beginning far from the traumatic events of their past.
-But it seems like their dreams of a peaceful life are shattered when a new killer emerges.
-Now, they must once again fight for their lives as Ghostface returns to haunt them in the city.
+Scream 6 saw the four survivors of the Ghostface murders in Scream 5 leaving their troubled past in Woodsboro and starting fresh in the bustling city of New York.
+However, Ghostface had other plans.
+The film, like previous Scream instalments, then focused on our survivors trying to take down the new Ghostface before it’s too late.

 As of now, the ongoing strikes by the Writers Guild of America (WGA) and the Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA) have caused significant disruptions in Hollywood, leading to the halting of various productions.
-Due to these strikes, the production of Scream 7 may experience delays before it can begin.
+Due to these strikes, the production of Scream 7 may experience delays as well.

 Who will be in the cast of ‘Scream 7’?

-Neve Campbell, Courteney Cox, David Arquette and Roger L. Jackson, the voice of the Ghostface killers were part of the main cast in the initial five movies.
+Neve Campbell, Courteney Cox, David Arquette and Roger L. Jackson, the voice of the Ghostface killers, were part of the main cast for the first five movies.

 The biggest question mark is Neve Campbell.
 The actress had appeared in all five of the Scream movies before not returning for Scream 6.
-As the face of the franchise and one of the most iconic ‘final girl‘ in horror films have ever seen, fans would love to see Campbell reprise the role of Sidney Prescott.
+As the face of the franchise and one of the most iconic ‘final girls’ that horror films have ever seen, fans would love to see Campbell reprise the role of Sidney Prescott.

 When will ‘Scream 7’ hit theatres?

-The release date for Scream 7 has not been officially announced yet.
-Now that we know that the director is on board, we can expect more updates about Ghostface’s return in the near future.
+The release date for Scream 7 has not been officially announced.
+However, now that we know who will be sitting on the director’s chair, we can expect more updates about Ghostface’s return in the near future.

 (Hero and feature image credits: Courtesy IMDb/Scream)